 I myself sympathize with Union Berlin even though I am a Dynamo Dresden supporter.
 Some fans I met in Dresden told me that, while they don’t have a fan-friendship with Union, they like and respect them.
 When the Elbe rose and flooded Dresden, a number of Union fans made the two hour drive to Saxony to volunteer together with Dynamo fans and build dykes with sandbags.
 That’s a gesture that people haven’t forgotten.

 Union Berlin is a cool club with a very unique culture.
-Union fans are loud and friendly, and going to the Alte Försterei is still an affordable experience, as tickets start at only 14 Euros.
+Union fans are loud and friendly, and going to the Alte Försterei is still an affordable experience.
 Next time you’re in Berlin, make sure you check out a match if you have the opportunity.